pona-la/lipu-sona/pages/tokipona/index.md

 | [Deutsch / toki Tosi](de_index.html) | [Ret "jan Ke Tami" Samys](https://janketami.wordpress.com) |
 | [Русский / toki Losi](ru_index.html) | jan Lentan        |

-This is the a series of pages comprising an attempt at an educational course about *toki pona*, a constructed language originally designed in 2001 and then gradually revised over the years by Sonja Lang.
+This is the a series of pages comprising an attempt at an unofficial educational course about *toki pona*, a constructed language originally designed in 2001 and then gradually revised over the years by Sonja Lang.

 The language is designed around the ideas of minimalist design and simplifying